Pravin93-Murugesan/Hydroelectric-Power-Plant-Automation/README.md

 Once the Stop button has been pushed, power station interlock is opened, turbine turns at a low speed of 20 RPM, and a high oil flow is maintained to the main-shaft bearings until the oil temperature is below 150 degree celsius.
 Once this is established and maintained for at least 10 seconds, the system transitions into the idle mode.

 #### Idle Mode
 Power station interlock and intake house servo motor are deenergized and the turbine brake is engaged.

-#### Fault Mode
-When an alarm is triggered, the sequence should be aborted and the system should go into Fault mode.
+In addition, when an alarm is triggered, the sequence should be aborted and the system should go into Idle mode.